 *I am a member of the MA Justice of the Peace Association and know multiple JPs that may be able to stand in as a “back up” in the unlikely event of an emergency that would prevent me from attending your ceremony.

 2) We just want to "make it legal" and aren't looking for a formal ceremony.
 Can you accommodate us?
 Absolutely!
 Justices are often called to perform civil ceremonies for couples who are not planning a formal wedding but want something more personal than going to City Hall.
 These ceremonies are often performed on relatively short notice, but not always.
 Couples looking for a quick, non-custom civil service can be married in a location of their choice with only me or with a handful of friends/family present.
 Couples may come to my country home in Grafton if that is convenient -- we have an amazing sunset view from our front porch!
-Rates for this service are $90 in Grafton, $100+ outside of Grafton (depending on location).
+Rates for a simple elopement are $100 at my home in Grafton, $115+ elsewhere (depending on location).
+Some customization is available for a nominal fee.

 3) When should I meet with a JP and book my ceremony?
 Do you perform weddings on major holidays?
 It is not uncommon for popular wedding dates to book over a year in advance, particularly holiday weekends or special calendar dates.
 It is never too early to book your date, and never too late to see if there is an opening (especially if you plan to elope).